jdiazc9/resource_intxns/README.md

 The `./scripts_lin_models` directory contains code to perform the analyses described in the main text:

 -   `main.R` executes the main pipeline.
-In short, it loads the files in `./data` and performs the analyses described in the main text: splits each dataset into a training and a test set (with training fractions of varying sizes), uses the training set to train linear first-order linear models of the form
+In short, it loads the files in `./data` and performs the analyses described in the main text: it splits each dataset into a training and a test set (with training fractions of varying sizes), and uses the training set to train linear first-order linear models of the form

     $$
     \hat{f}(x) = f_0 + \sum_i f_i x_i